knennigtri/Import-Evernote-into-AEM/README.md

 Evernote: [https://evernote.com/](https://evernote.com/)

 This is a proof of concept project.
 I wanted to be able to show how easily you can create custom importers or sync tools into the JCR.
-This project has a interface called ImporterService that can be used to create other third party integrations to import data.

 Any Evernote notes made with the [Evernote Web Clipper](https://evernote.com/webclipper/) within the last day will automatically be imported into /dam/evernote/<guid of the note> as an asset.
+This can be modified in the OSGi configurations of this project.
+Potentially anything form Evernote can be synced.

 You need to use a production Evernote dev token in order to access the Evernote account that's connected to the Web Clipper.